tldr-pages/tldr/pages/common/tlmgr-search.md

 > Search for TeX Live packages using (Perl) regular expressions.
 > More information: <https://www.tug.org/texlive/tlmgr.html>.

-- Search for the package name and descriptions of all locally installed packages from a regular expression:
+- Search for a package name and descriptions of all locally installed packages from a specific regular expression:

 `tlmgr search {{regular_expression}}`